Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-Since for all $c_{d-2} \in U$, the boundary of the Siegel disk of $h_{c_{d-2}}$ centered at the origin passes through the critical point $1$, by the second assertion of Lemma~\ref{plmd}, all critical points of $h_{c_{d-2}}$ are uniformly bounded away from the origin.
-Thus we have the following subcases.
+Since for all $t\in U$, the boundary of the Siegel disk of $h_{t}$ centered at the origin passes through the critical point $1$, by the second assertion of Lemma~\ref{plmd}, all critical points of $h_{t}$ are uniformly bounded away from the origin.
+This implies that $Z \cap \partial U = \emptyset$.
+We thus have the following two subcases.